Positive Adventures

 About

-Positive Adventures prioritizes acknowledging, appreciating, and learning about the indigenous groups of each area where they guide programs, and honors the ancestors, present-day members, and future generations of these groups by discussing with students the importance of reconciliation and respect.
+The organization states that it prioritizes acknowledging, appreciating, and learning about the indigenous groups of each area where programs are guided.
+Staff honor the ancestors, present-day members, and future generations of these groups by discussing with students the importance of reconciliation and respect.
+Positive Adventures also notes that it utilizes service learning and environmental stewardship in its work with schools across the country.

 Schools describe their experiences with Positive Adventures in several ways.
-The Buckley School notes that the leaders were excellent and very organized, and that the schedule, activities, and logistics were well thought out and smooth, and appreciated the Day 1 check-in between the chaperones and Course Director.
-Pilgrim School highlights the way staff handled the closing ceremony and notes an ability to read a kid’s heart with a deep sense of empathy and ethics.
-Equitas Academy reports that impactful moments came during the hikes, rock climbing, and especially the skits, and that these moments gave scholars an opportunity to discover their inner strengths, talents, and find their voice.
-Oxnard School District states that students benefited in many ways, including perseverance, communication, collaboration, personal independence, and self-esteem, and that students who had never hiked before quickly came to enjoy the experience.
-Journey School shares that the goals of team building, getting students to be one as a group, and making great memories were met.
-Lennox Academy notes that it was a fun experience for both students and staff and that students got out of their comfort zone to try new things that most had never had a chance to do.
-Idyllwild School reports that Positive Adventures was flexible with their needs, listened to what they wanted, and molded to them instead of offering a canned program.
-Kirby School describes the program as thoughtfully planned, with a balance of structured and unstructured activities, many opportunities to build community and connection in the outdoors, and distinct moments for socio-emotional growth and reflection.
-San Francisco Day School states that Positive Adventures plans great activities and leaves a lasting impression on students about the importance of Leave No Trace ethics, supporting each other, and respecting the land.
+The Buckley School reports that leaders were excellent and organized, and that the schedule, activities, and logistics were well thought out, with a Day 1 check-in that helped chaperones feel prepared.
+Pilgrim School notes appreciation for the way staff handled the closing ceremony and comments on staff’s empathy and ethics.
+Equitas Academy highlights hikes, rock climbing, and skits as impactful moments that gave scholars chances to discover inner strengths, talents, and their voice.
+Oxnard School District reports that students benefited in areas such as perseverance, communication, collaboration, personal independence, and self-esteem, and that students new to hiking came to enjoy the experience.
+Journey School states that goals of team building, uniting students as a group, and making great memories were met.
+Lennox Academy notes that students enjoyed themselves and stepped out of their comfort zone to try new things.
+Idyllwild School reports that Positive Adventures was flexible, listened to what the school wanted, and adapted the program rather than using a fixed format.
+Kirby School describes the program as thoughtfully planned, with a balance of structured and unstructured activities, many chances to build community and connection outdoors, and distinct moments for socio-emotional growth and reflection.
+San Francisco Day School states that Positive Adventures plans great activities and leaves a lasting impression about Leave No Trace ethics, supporting each other, and respecting the land.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.